sterblue/geospatial/packages/geometry-referential/readme.md

 [49467.31334521535, -77790.87043755408, 2.9946155063807964];
 ```

-For coordinate transformations and altitude convertions we must always provide _system_ object
+For coordinate transformations and altitude conversions we must always provide _system_ object

 ```json
     system: {